tardate/LittleArduinoProjects/ESP8266/micropython/esp-12-temperature-logger/README.md

 So I left it running for a few hours and it kept on capturing nicely.
 Some explanations of the readings:

 * the monitor is running in my work area, which is often air-conditioned during the day
-* I turned off the air-con in the evening
 * this is Singapore, but a relatively cool period

 ![ubidots-5](assets/ubidots-5.png)